GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/03.We-Shall-Know/docs.md

 ---
+title: |
-title: 893.
-We Shall Know
+    893. We Shall Know - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 893.
+We Shall Know.
+When the mists have rolled in splendor From the beauty of the hills, And the sunshine, warm and tender, Falls in kisses on the rills, We may read love's shining letter In the rainbow of the spray; We shall know each other better When the mists have cleared away.
+Chorus: We shall know as we are known, Nevermore to walk alone, In the dawning of the morning, When mists have cleared away; In the dawning of the morning, When the mists have cleared away.
+    keywords:  |
-    keywords: Christ in Song, We Shall Know, When the mists have rolled in splendor, We shall know as we are known
+        Christ in Song, adventhymnals, advent hymnals, We Shall Know, When the mists have rolled in splendor.
+We shall know as we are known,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 893. WE SHALL KNOW
+####  Christ in Song,

 ```txt
 1.